 Any statement contained in this prospectus or in any document incorporated, or deemed to be incorporated, by reference into this prospectus shall be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained in this prospectus or in any subsequently filed document that also is or is deemed to be incorporated by reference into this prospectus modifies or supersedes such statement.
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus and the related registration statement.
-Nothing in this prospectus shall be deemed to incorporate information furnished by us but not filed with the SEC pursuant to Items 9 and 12 of Form 8-K.
+Nothing in this prospectus shall be deemed to incorporate information furnished by us but not filed with the SEC pursuant to Items 9 or 12 of Form 8-K or Items 2.02 or 7.01 of the revised Form 8-K.

-You can obtain any of our filings incorporated by reference into this prospectus from us or from the SEC on the SEC's website at the address listed above.
+You can obtain any of our filings incorporate by reference into this prospectus from us or from the SEC on the SEC's website at the address listed above.
 We will provide without charge to each person to whom this prospectus is delivered, upon written or oral request, a copy of these filings or portions of these filings by writing or telephoning:

-Mr. William S. Gorin
+General Counsel, Senior Vice President - Business Development and Secretary

-MFA Mortgage Investments, Inc. 350 Park Avenue, 21st Floor New York, New York 10022 (212) 207-6400
+MFA Mortgage Investments, Inc.

+350 Park Avenue, 21st Floor

+New York, New York 10022